The Best Teething Toys and Chews for Puppies

-Ah, teething time.
+Ah, the teething stage.
 A shared growing pain for every puppy and parent…but some milestones are rockier than others.
-Because when those tiny snouts get equipped with their first set of needle teeth, little love bites and cherubic chomping can do some real damage.
+Because when those tiny snouts get equipped with their first set of baby teeth (aka needle teeth), little love bites and cherubic chomping can do some real damage.

-Luckily, as with humans, there are numerous toys to divert puppy’s first fangs from shoes to chews—all while soothing sore gums.
+Luckily, there are numerous toys to divert puppy’s first fangs from shoes to chews — all while soothing sore gums.
 The problem is, where do you start in a sea of teething options?
 Not all teething toys are created equal, but never fear: we’re here to help.
-We’ve narrowed down the selections and put together a list of top toys and chews for your pup.
+We’ve narrowed down the selections and put together a list of the best chew toys for your pup.

 Best in Show: KONG Puppy Toy

 As a pup parent, chances are you’re already familiar with KONG.
 This brand is a household name for good reason: they’re durable and they work.
-Crafted from soft, natural rubber, the puppy editions will satisfy your dog’s instinctive drive to chew, while the distinct hollow center can be filled with treats to physically and mentally stimulate your pup and keep them busy (and eventually, tired).
-This particular toy is customized for teething puppies and is the gentlest model they offer.
+Crafted from soft, natural rubber, their puppy toys will satisfy your dog’s instinctive drive to chew, while the distinct hollow center can be filled with treats or peanut butter to physically and mentally stimulate your pup and keep them busy (and eventually, tired).
+This particular chew toy is customized for teething puppies and is the gentlest model they offer.
 It also comes in a variety of size options, from XS – L, to suit pups of any size.
 We like to store them in the freezer between playtime to help soothe sore gums.

 Best Budget: Nylabone Puppy Dental Chew